Last Christmas (film)

-Last Christmas is a 2019 Christmas romantic comedy film directed by Paul Feig and written by Bryony Kimmings and Emma Thompson, who co-developed the story concept with her husband, Greg Wise.
-Named after the 1984 song of the same name and inspired by the music of George Michael and Wham!, the film stars Emilia Clarke as a disillusioned Christmas store worker who forms a relationship with a mysterious man (Henry Golding) and begins to fall for him; Thompson and Michelle Yeoh also star.
+Last Christmas is a 2019 Christmas romantic comedy-drama film directed by Paul Feig and written by Bryony Kimmings and Emma Thompson, who co-developed the story concept with her husband, Greg Wise.
+Based on the 1984 song of the same name by Wham!, the film stars Emilia Clarke as a disillusioned Christmas store worker who forms a relationship with a mysterious man (Henry Golding) and begins to fall for him; Thompson and Michelle Yeoh also star.

 Last Christmas was theatrically released in the United States on 8 November 2019 and in the United Kingdom on 15 November 2019 by Universal Pictures.
 It received mixed reviews from critics, who praised the performances and chemistry of Clarke and Golding, but criticised the screenplay and story.
 The film grossed $123 million worldwide.

 Plot

 Young aspiring singer Katarina "Kate" Andrich aimlessly bounces between her friends’ places.
 She works a dead-end job in Central London as an elf at a year-round Christmas shop, whose strict but good-hearted owner calls herself "Santa".
+Kate strikes up a conversation with Tom Webster, a cycle courier standing outside the store.

-Whilst at work, she notices and strikes up a conversation with Tom Webster, a man standing outside the store.
 After an unsuccessful singing audition, Kate goes for a walk with Tom, who charms her with his unusual observations of London.
 Upon being evicted by her oldest friend, Kate reluctantly returns home to her parents, both Yugoslavian immigrants.
-Her mother Petra suffers from depression, and her father Ivan, a former lawyer, works as a minicab driver.
+Her mother Petra has depression, and her father Ivan, a former lawyer, works as a minicab driver.
 Kate feels suffocated by her mother, who dotes on her while neglecting Kate's older sister, Marta, a successful lawyer who is a lesbian but hides her sexual orientation from their parents.

-Kate spends more time with Tom, who makes deliveries on a bike and volunteers at a homeless shelter, which she initially mocks.
+Kate spends more time with Tom, who volunteers at a homeless shelter, which she initially mocks.
 He often disappears for days and says he keeps his phone in a cupboard; looking for him, she begins helping at the shelter.
-Kate hopes to run into him, but finds that the staff have never met him.
+Kate hopes to run into him, but finds that the staff do not know him.

 At a celebration for Marta's promotion, Kate spitefully outs Marta as a lesbian to their parents.
-Storming out, she then runs into Tom, who takes her back to his apartment.
-Kate reveals that, a year earlier, she was seriously ill and had to have a heart transplant.
+Storming out, she then runs into Tom, who takes her back to his sparse apartment.
+Kate reveals that, a year earlier, she had to have a heart transplant.
 She says she feels half-dead and questions whether she has the talent to make it as a performer.
 After opening up to Tom, Kate tries to initiate sex.
-He declines, but gives her a kiss.
+He declines, but gives her a goodnight kiss.